selimsevim/trigger-journey-activity/README.md

 # JourneyTrigger - What is it?

-Journey Trigger is a custom Salesforce Marketing Cloud Journey Builder Activity designed to trigger one journey from another.
+Journey Trigger is a custom Salesforce Marketing Cloud Journey Builder Activity designed to trigger one journey from another with the Journey Data of the current journey.
 With a unique identifier mechanism and robust logging capabilities, this activity ensures seamless journey integrations and detailed tracking.

 ## Key Features

 - **Retrieving Journeys**: Automatically retrieves journeys for your selection based on their entry source if it is APIEvent.
-- **Persistence**: The activity remembers your selection in current and new versions.
-- **Journey Integration**: Allows triggering of specified journeys based on API event keys.
-- **Detailed Logging**: Logs the results of triggering journeys and shows it after the journey runs.

-## Potential Use Cases

-1- Payload of the trigger: This activity uses the Journey Data of the journey that uses the activity.
-Hence, if the journey you want to trigger has additional non-nullable or required fields, this will not work.
 - **Persistence**: The activity remembers your selection in current and new versions.
 - **Journey Integration**: Allows triggering of specified journeys based on API event keys.
 - **Detailed Logging**: Logs the results of triggering journeys and shows it after the journey runs.